 I suggest using NVC consciously until it becomes part of normal communication (I’m still working on that myself).
 It can be used to build any relationship – from personal (with family and friends) to professional, and it can also be used as a coaching tool.

 NVC works really well as a tool for group facilitation.
-You can use the tool to help the group build awareness, express requests honestly and emphatically and create higher understanding of each other.
-It’s a great tool for team connectivity, conflict resolution and mediation, expressing appreciation and feedback, and in daily conversations between team mates.
+You can use the tool to help the group build awareness, express requests honestly and emphatically and create a higher understanding of each other.
+It’s a great tool for team connectivity, conflict resolution and mediation, expressing appreciation and feedback, and daily conversations between teammates.

-Remember this is not an easy tool to use, it takes practice to build the habit of jumping into NVC when interacting with others, so keep on practicing.
+Remember this is not an easy tool to use, it takes practice to build the habit of jumping into NVC when interacting with others, so keep on practising.